-There is especially an analysis of the child's gnostic-cognitive structure in terms of the ordered-ness of perceiving, and the level on which thinking figures, e.g., concrete-perceptual, or abstract.
+There is especially an analysis of the child's gnostic-cognitive structure in terms of the degree of order in perceiving, and the level on which thinking figures, e.g., concrete-perceptual, or abstract.
 For example, to what extent does he/she loosen him/herself from the concrete and functional to readily move to an abstract level of thinking?